"charmingly witchy adult fantasy" ~Booklife Reviews

 This was first published July 12, 2023, but it needed updating.

-I’m deep into edits for my third middle grade novel (release sate May 1, 2025) and working on finalizing the first draft of a new adult paranormal series.
+I’m deep into edits for my third middle grade novel (release date May 1, 2025) and working on finalizing the first draft of a new adult paranormal series.
 When writing my previous two books, I learned that the secret to success in almost any endeavour is large, uninterrupted blocks of focused time.
 And this required learning how to say no.

 I must decline for secret reasons.
 E.B.White